PierrePaul/pierrepaul/content/blog/2024/drupal-issue-queue.md

 ### [500 error with JSONAPI on Base Entity Fields](https://www.drupal.org/project/field_permissions/issues/3411976)

-We recently started doing some experimentations with the JSONAPI core module and we stumbled on an already reported bug.
+We recently started doing some experimentation with the JSONAPI core module, and we stumbled on an already reported bug.
 When making filters on base entity fields (like promote=true or sticky), it would crash the request.
 The proposed patch works well for us.

 ### [Wrong language field labels after `drush cr` because of Drush language negotiation](https://www.drupal.org/project/drupal/issues/3221375)

 This one is kind of a mess.
-In some random cases, when working on the BAnQ site, the `drush cex` command would export the configuration in french.
-It's super hard to reproduce consistently, so it's hard to say if the patch works (or even if it's actually doing something...).
+In some random cases, when working on the BAnQ site, the `drush cex` command would export the configuration in French.
+It's super hard to reproduce
+consistently, so it's hard to say if the patch works (or even if it's actually doing something...).

 ### [FilterHtmlImageSecure filters out valid local svg images](https://www.drupal.org/project/drupal/issues/2855653)